-Most renal disorders are not hereditary, however those conditions that are hereditary can be can be divided into six general categories: 1) malformations of the kidney and urinary tract; 2) cystic diseases of the kidney; 3) disorders of the kidney’s main filter (glomerular disorders); 4) diseases of the kidney’s tubes (tubular diseases); 5) inborn errors of metabolism; and 6) kidney cancers.
+Most renal disorders are not hereditary, however those kidney disorders that are hereditary can be can be divided into six general categories: 1) malformations of the kidney and urinary tract; 2) cystic diseases of the kidney; 3) disorders of the kidney’s main filter (glomerular disorders); 4) diseases of the kidney’s tubes (tubular diseases); 5) inborn errors of metabolism; and 6) kidney cancers.

 If you have a personal or family history of two or more of any of the following, a genetic consultation may be appropriate for you: